 ♀ ♂ - Shorts are a key piece of kit, on which, for fairly obvious reasons, men and women probably have differing opinions.
 This article from Cycling Weekly from earlier this year is a really helpful guide for women looking for their perfect pair of cycling shorts.
 A similar guide for men was published in 2019 and can be found here.

 Shoes – Cycling shoes create connections with your pedals that allow you to pull up on them as well as push down.
 This means smoother effort distribution when cycling, which in turn can help you go faster.
-The intricacies of cycling shoes are the topic for another blog article, but this buying guide from Wiggle is a good place to start if you want to invest in a pair.

 Water Bottle – You might think that of all your kit decisions this should be simplest – get one that doesn’t weigh a ton and doesn’t have a hole in and you are good to go!
 However, in their guide to the best cycling water bottles on the market, Bike Radar lists eight factors that you should consider when buying your water bottle, including squeezability, grippiness and flow rate, so maybe it’s not as simple as you first thought…

 Pump – If you are going out for a ride that lasts longer than two hours it is worth carrying a lightweight pump, so that you can inflate your own tyres if necessary.
 If you haven’t got one already, you may also want to invest in a floor pump to use at home.
-The nitty-gritty of bicycle pump purchasing is navigated clearly and in detail here.

 Spare Tubes – Again, longer rides will necessitate taking along spare inner tubes to repair your bike if it gets a puncture.

 Cycling Eyewear – Whether you’re cycling in the height of summer, on a bright, frosty winter’s morning or through a storm, a decent pair of cycling glasses will protect your eyes, not only from the sun but from wind, rain, snow, road spray and bugs.
 Obviously, the darkest lenses will not be suitable for use in low light conditions, but if you are prepared to pay a bit more for reactive lenses (or you don’t mind swapping and changing the lenses depending on the weather) you should be able to get away with one pair that works across a variety of conditions.
-Find out more about cycling glasses here.

 Vaseline – Combat chaffing on the go by packing a small tub of Vaseline in your kit.
 No buying guide link needed for this one.